HafizAhmedMoon/ngx-hooks/README.md

 ## `computed`

-`computed` takes a getter function in first argument and returns a reactive value based on computed value of different reactive value
+`computed` takes a getter function in first argument and returns a _computed_ reactive value based on a getter function.

 ```typescript
 import { computed, ref } from 'ngx-hooks';